ryaneggz/prompt-engineers/README.md

 - `chat-ui`: This project is a Chat GPT clone starter UI with streaming support.
 It aims to provide an interactive interface that allows users to effectively utilize and interact with GPT-based AI.
 - `proxy-api`: This project provides an API for protecting API keys for public unauthenticated usage.
 It acts as a security layer, ensuring that API keys are not exposed while being used in a public setting.
+- `full-stack-with-sse`: This project includes a very minimal React Typescript UI for testing response from a FastAPI that includes SSE support.
+NOTE: The intention was to add streaming support with SSE but experiencing issues with full streaming.
+Will respond well as simple chat interface.

 Please navigate to the respective project directories to learn more about each project.